JuanfranRobles/MultiCalib4DEB/README.md

 <a name="item2"></a>
 ### How can I use this package?
 * * *
 MultiCalib4DEB is developed for being used together with the DEBtools_M toolbox so, the first thing you need to start working with this package is to download the DEBtools_M (if you have not done it yet).
-You can do so from [here](https://github.com/add-my-pet/DEBtool_M)
+You can do so from [here](https://github.com/add-my-pet/DEBtool_M).
-You have a lot of information about DEBtools toolbox both in [its website](https://add-my-pet.github.io/DEBtool_M/docs/index.html) and in the [DEB Laboratory website] (http://www.bio.vu.nl/thb/deb/deblab/)
+You have a lot of information about DEBtools toolbox both in [its website](https://add-my-pet.github.io/DEBtool_M/docs/index.html) and in the [DEB Laboratory website](http://www.bio.vu.nl/thb/deb/deblab/)

 Then, clone or download the MultiCalib4DEB package from this website.